 Research Interests

 2. The System Steward Role in Information Systems Post-Implementation: The activities of individuals charged with assuring proper and trouble-free use of installed systems.
 These generally are departmental managers.
 Current research is looking at defining this role in a variety of applications.
 In addition, this research examines the use of IT for personal competitive advantage in the world of work.
 A third stream examines the applicability of the stewardship model to IT governance in multinational firms.
-Finally, together with individuals from other universities, we are looking at the concept of organizational IT maturity and how that relates to the responsibility roles of stewardship among users.

 3. Information Systems and National Development: Exploration into the application of information technology to economic, social and political development in the Third World.
 The focus here is E-commerce readiness and the role that internal and external business environment factors have in determining an organization's readiness for E-commerce in a developing nation environment.